 Rspamd

-Rspamd is a spam filter that adds ‘spam score’ to each email.
+Rspamd is a spam filter that adds a “spam score” to each email.
 In addition, it can integrate ClamAV (antivirus) and DKIM signing.

 Install

-Rspamd provides Debian/Ubuntu repository for latest releases.
-Follow the official installation Guide for Ubuntu/Debian.
+Rspamd provides a Debian/Ubuntu repository for the latest releases.
+Follow the official installation guide for Ubuntu/Debian.

 sudo apt install gpg